Climate Advocacy in South Asia

 SPEAKERS

 Saba Imtiaz is a freelance journalist, researcher, and author.
 She writes about culture, urban life, human rights, religion, and food.
 Her work has appeared in the Guardian, SAVEUR, Roads & Kingdoms, and Vittles, and she has reported features from Pakistan, Jordan, and Lebanon.
-She is the co-author of a non-fiction book called Society Girl (Roli Books, upcoming) and the co-host and co-producer of the related Notes on a Scandal podcast, about the life and death of the late Pakistani poet Mustafa Zaidi.
+She is the co-author of a non-fiction book called Society Girl — A Tale of Sex, Lies, and Scandal (Roli Books) and the co-host and co-producer of the related Notes on a Scandal podcast.
 Her first novel Karachi, You're Killing Me!
 (Penguin Random House India, 2014), was adapted into an Indian feature film called Noor.
 She is currently based in The Netherlands.

 Gunjan Menon is a Producer-Director, National Geographic Explorer, NEWF Fellow and Mentor.
 She is the co-founder of Beyond Premieres, a Vancouver-based creative studio dedicated to impact-driven films at the intersection of biodiversity conservation, climate resilience, and Indigenous stewardship.
 Her work brings global attention to human-wildlife relationships, with a strong focus on ecofeminism.